Student Accessibility Resources

-The California Assessment of Student Performance and Progress (CAASPP) System provides a full range of assessment supports for all students, including those who are English learners and students with disabilities.
-These supports ensure that the assessments meet the needs of all students.
-Teachers are encouraged to review these supports early in the school year and provide opportunities for students to experience these supports throughout the year in classroom instruction and assessment.
+The California Assessment of Student Performance and Progress (CAASPP) System provides a full range of assessment resources for all students, including those who are English learners and students with disabilities.
+These resources ensure that the assessments meet the needs of all students.
+Teachers are encouraged to review these resources early in the school year and provide opportunities for students to experience these resources throughout the year in classroom instruction and assessment.

-The accessibility resources listed for the 2017 California Science Test (CAST) Pilot do not include the full list of resources that will be available for the operational test in 2018–19.
+The accessibility resources listed for the 2018 CAST – Field Test do not include the full list of resources that will be available for the operational test in 2018–19.

-The updated 2016–17 CAASPP Individual Student Assessment Accessibility Profile (ISAAP) tool can be used to select and upload designated supports and accommodations into Test Operations Management System (TOMS).
-The updated ISAAP Tool was released in November 2016.
+The updated 2017–18 CAASPP Individual Student Assessment Accessibility Profile (ISAAP) Tool (XLSM) can be used to select and upload designated supports and accommodations into Test Operations Management System (TOMS).
+The updated ISAAP Tool was released in September 2017.
 A CAASPP Accessibility and Accommodations Webcast , which includes a demonstration of the CAASPP ISAPP Tool , is archived on the CAASPP Training Web page.

 Unlisted resources must be requested in TOMS student settings at least ten days prior to testing.
 The updated online form provides a streamlined process that includes pre-population of student and school information.
 An e-mail will be sent with CDE's response; details, including requests for additional information, will be available in the TOMS student settings.